j-andrews7/Pipelines/CN_Analyses_Pipeline_New.md

 cut -f1-4,10-16 FL_circuits_May2014.txt | awk -v OFS='\t' '{print $2, $3, $4, $1, $5, $6, $7, $8, $9, $10, $11}' > FL_circuits_May2014.final.txt
 ```

 There was also a mixup with the expression of one sample - DL3A538, as it's expression was listed for DL3B538 (not an actual sample) on a different line.
 As such, this had to be remedied with a one-off script that grabbed the expression value for each gene for DL3B538 and stuck it in the line for DL3A538.
+**Python script (fix_dl_circuit_expression.py):**

 ```Bash
 export PATH=/act/Anaconda3-2.3.0/bin:${PATH}